JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 set `kotlin.native.binary.objcDisposeOnMain=false` in your `gradle.properties`.
 This option enables deinitialization on a special GC thread, even if Swift/Objective-C objects were passed to Kotlin on the main thread.

-A special GC thread complies with the Objective-C runtime, meaning that it should have a run loop and drain autorelease pools.
+A special GC thread complies with the Objective-C runtime, meaning that it has a run loop and drain autorelease pools.

 ### Completion handlers